lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Attestation Evidence OID Registry

-IANA is asked to create a registry that helps developers to find OID / Evidence mappings.
+IANA is asked to create a registry that helps developers to find OID/Evidence mappings.

 Registration requests are evaluated using the criteria described in the registration template below after a three-week review period on the [[TBD]] mailing list, on the advice of one or more Designated Experts {{RFC8126}}.
 However, to allow for the allocation of values prior to publication, the Designated Experts may approve registration once they are satisfied that such a specification will be published.

-Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register attestation evidence: example").
+Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register attestation
+evidence: example").

 IANA must only accept registry updates from the Designated Experts and should direct all requests for registration to the review mailing